hemerajs/hemera/docs/plugin.md

 module.exports = myPlugin
 ```

+> Plugins are __encapsulated__ "_scoped_" by default.
+If you define an extension inside it will only effects the actions in your plugin.
+You can disable it if you set the hemera plugin option `scoped:false`.

 ## Break encapsulation

 Sometimes it is still useful to write a plugin which effects child as well as sibling scopes.
 You can archive this with plugin option `scoped: false` property.
 This approach is used in payload validators `hemera-joi` or authentication `hemera-jwt`.